 If you’re looking for the ideal way to screen rental applicants, you’ve come to the right place.
 We’ve broken down each step, so you can work efficiently when you receive a rental application.

-You have a unit up for rent, and you have gotten some responses.
+You have a unit up for rent, posted the listing and received some responses.
 One of the first things you should do before sending out rental applications is to go through a prescreening process.
 This can save a tremendous amount of time.
 There are a couple of things you can do in this step: